secoats/oats_notes/ssh.md

 ssh -L 127.0.0.1:1337:10.1.1.99:3306 user@10.1.1.99
 ```

-This will open the port 1337 on Kali's localhost (127.0.0.1).
-When you interact with socket `127.0.0.1:1337` on Kali, then the connection will be automatically forwarded to `10.1.1.99:3306` or `127.0.0.1:3306` on the target (as seen by from the perspective of the SSH server on TARGET.
+This will open the port 1337 on Kali's localhost (127.0.0.1:1337).
+When you interact with socket `127.0.0.1:1337` on Kali, then the connection will be automatically relayed to `10.1.1.99:3306` or `127.0.0.1:3306` on the target (as seen from the perspective of the SSH server on TARGET.

-Example 1 and 2 are almost identical in behavior since from the viewpoint of the SSH server `127.0.0.1` and `10.1.1.99` are both its own IP addresses.
-But sometimes servers have access control restrictions and will block any traffic that is not from and to localhost (`127.0.0.1 <-> 127.0.0.1`).
-So most of the time Example 1 should be the preferred version when the target socket is on the same machine as the SSH server.
+Example 1 and 2 are almost identical in behavior since from the viewpoint of the SSH server `127.0.0.1` (localhost) and `10.1.1.99` (network address) are both its own IP addresses.
+But sometimes applications have access control restrictions and will block any traffic that is not originating from localhost and/or directed to localhost (`127.0.0.1 <-> 127.0.0.1`).
+So most of the time Example 1 would be the preferred version when the target socket is on the same machine as the SSH server.

-Either way the result will be like this:
+Either way the result will look like this:

 ```bash
 # Scenario: Access to 10.1.1.99:3306 through 1337 on Kali